RyanTokManMokMTM/RyanTokManMokMTM.github.io/content/ch/leetcodes/leetcode2130.md

 categories:
     - leetcode
 ---
-## LeetCode 341 - Flatten Nested List Iterator
+## LeetCode 2130 - Maximum Twin Sum of a Linked List

 In a linked list of size n, where n is even, the ith node (0-indexed) of the linked list is known as the twin of the (n-1-i)th node, if 0 <= i <= (n / 2) - 1.

 For example, if n = 4, then node 0 is the twin of node 3, and node 1 is the twin of node 2.
 These are the only nodes with twins for n = 4.